-Erin M. Connell is an employment law and litigation partner in Orrick, Herrington & Sutcliffe LLP’s San Francisco office.
+Erin M. Connell is an employment law and litigation partner in Orrick, Herrington & Sutcliffe, LLP’s San Francisco office.
 She represents employers in high stakes litigation, with a particular focus on equal employment opportunity law and systemic discrimination.
 Erin’s practice covers all aspects of employment law, including class actions, systemic discrimination investigations, OFCCP compliance and complex individual cases.
 Erin has particular expertise in the area of pay equity, and regularly advises clients with respect to OFCCP and other EEO audits.

 Erin frequently speaks on national and California employment law issues, and has published numerous articles on employment law in publications around the country.
+She also currently co-chairs the Equal Employment Opportunity Committee of the American Bar Association’s Labor and Employment Law Section.

 Gary Siniscalco, Senior Counsel and Co-Chair of the EEO & OFCCP Compliance Group, has significant experience advising clients on complex employment litigation and advisory matters.
 He has particular experience in counseling and litigation defense for clients on equal opportunity, affirmative action (OFCCP) compliance, wrongful discharge, wage-and-hour matters and in working with companies on cross-border employment issues.